ulampinoy/ulampinoy-atbp/posts/2020-01-04-ulampinoy-experiments-itlog-maalat.md

 - Eggs, duck eggs are prefered but chicken eggs will do.
 - Salt, a lot of it
 - Water
-- Jar, where we can soak the eggs
+- Jar, big enough to contain everything

 ![Ingredients of making salted eggs](/static/images/itlog-maalat-ingrdients.jpg)